 • everyday life, particularly in Montpellier,

-• The First Year in Health: Testimonials and Contact Information for International Student Organizations.
+• The First Year in Health Sciences: Testimonials and Contact Information for International Student Organizations.

-The ATSM has made this guide available via the following Google Drive link: https://drive.google.com/drive/folders/1QXf8MjVjjReJHWh94jjCszPElRBwk4Pe?usp=sharing
+The ATSM has made this guide available via the following Drive link: https://drive.google.com/drive/folders/1QXf8MjVjjReJHWh94jjCszPElRBwk4Pe?usp=sharing

-With the aim of helping PASS and LAS students prepare as effectively as possible for their first year of medical studies, the Pre-Semester Workshop (SPR) is a flagship event organized by the tutoring associations of the Montpellier-Nîmes Faculty of Medicine.
+With the goal of helping PASS and LAS students best prepare for their first year of medical studies, the Pre-Semester Workshop (SPR) is a flagship event organized by the tutoring associations of the Montpellier-Nîmes School of Medicine.

 Teddy Bear Blog Banner